 Tip 04: How to find a perfect story?

 1. Many of you have it around you.
-All you need to do it just start searching it in every character you meet throughout the day.
-You must have seen my blog (ckbansal23.blosgopt.com).
-I have included many real life stories which I observe around it.
+All you need to do is just start searching it in every character you meet throughout the day.

-3. Read books of similar genre you want to write.
-Break the stories into pieces and write your own story (Not recommended. better use you own imagination and write it down.)
+3. Read books of a similar genre you want to write.
+Break the stories into pieces and write your own story (Not recommended. better use your imagination and write it down.)

-Tip 05: What should be the ideal word count of a script?
+Tip 05: What should be the ideal word count for a Novel?

 40,000 – 60,000